starvagrant/toh/toh.markdown/a_night_with_electra.md

 "You think he'd have carried a PC.
 But we moved unpredictably, and he worried about it getting lost in the shuffle.
 Laptops were available too, but even easier to lose.
 But he was a VIP.
 Access to a Unix Mainframe wasn't difficult.
 I got to program when the adminstrators were convinced I wouldn't run around and end up breaking anything.
 He kept me away good and tight.
 Frustrated by his employers, scared by the government, unable to talk about his passion, he needed me.
 But he was choking me.
 But those terminals... you could send mail through them.
 Depending on the system you might get out to the fledgling internet, though sometimes it was just university or miliatry employees.
 So in fact I had many friends.
 Friends I'd never met in person, but who I could talk to.
 It frightened me to death to talk about my personal problems.
 So it was always technical problems.
 Father was pleased with my progress.
 I was still so young, still able to ask that combination of tough and innocent questions possible of a child.
 Sometimes I'd ask something that stumped him that he had to riddle out for a few days.
 Then he'd come and reward me with whatever I wanted.
 Money was no obstacle.
 But I wanted friends.
 You can't buy those."

 "You can imagine the friction that happened when my teenage self wanted some independence.
 So here am I know, defensive of my independence while craving the approval of a male power figure."
 She shook her head.
-"I get arousal.
+"I understand arousal.
 I don't understand why the act is a truth serum."

 "I'm sure it has it's reasons."